Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 • Magic Studio AI tools: text-to-image, Magic Write, background remover

-• Canva Docs, Presentations, Whiteboards — it's expanding beyond just design
+• Canva Docs, Presentations, Whiteboards — it's becoming a full workspace

-• One-click resize across formats (this alone is a massive time-saver)
+• One-click resize across formats (a massive time-saver)

 • Print-on-demand integration